 If you’re looking to find a GPS tracker that you can access via an app, the Whistle GO Explore GPS tracker is the product for you!
 This snazzy tracker will monitor your pet’s location in real-time, give you information on bad habits such as licking and scratching, and even allow you to use the app to create a fitness and nutrition plan!
 The app also allows you to send information to your vet regarding your pup’s health.

-The tracker allows you to set a boundary for your pup, and, should she escape, the app will alert you to the pup’s wanderings.
+The tracker allows you to set a boundary for your pup, and, should she escape, the app will alert you to the pup’s wanderings and turns on the lost dog mode.
 You’ll find out exactly where she is, and you’ll know in which direction she’s going too!
 The tracker is also water-resistant and can be submerged up to six feet.

 The only downside to this tracker collar is the fact that it cannot be in direct sunlight for any amount of time.
 (You’ll have to attach it to the bottom of her collar.)
 Otherwise, the Whistle Go Explore GPS tracker collar is offered at a great price with a battery that lasts for up to twenty days between charges.